Right to Be: Storytelling

+Furthermore, in a study of the platform in 2021, 57% of people found the platform useful for healing from their trauma of harassment and 76% of people found value in sending messages of support to others.

+The platform also offers an opportunity for journalists who are experiencing harassment to make a journalist account through a partnership with International Women’s Media Foundation (IWMF) due to the unique nature of harassment for women and gender-expansive journalists.

 Anti-harassment video

 In October 2014, Rob Bliss Creative created a video which showed Shoshana Roberts, a white woman in New York City, being harassed by men.
 In one scene, a man followed Shoshana for five minutes.
 The video included a call to donate to Hollaback! in order to stop this harassment.

 While 30–40% of the incidents of harassment in the video are perpetrated by white men, men of color are on camera for the largest portion of the video.
 Numerous writers accused the video of being racist.
 The organization later apologized for the "racial bias" in the video.
 A petition at change.org was created to ask Hollaback! to release the entire 10 hours of footage, so people can see if it the two-minute video was selectively edited to be racist.
 Hollaback! was not able to release the footage because they didn't make it or own it, it was created by Rob Bliss.
 Response to the video has included rape and death threats to subject of the video and some journalists defended the behavior shown in the video, in some cases adding catcalls of their own.